caltechlibrary/newt/README.md

 External web services integrate through a proxy setup (e.g ORCID, ROR, CrossRef or DataCite).
 This can be done via the front end web server or by writing a dedicated proxy service.
 Today writing proxy services us easily accomplished in most popular programming languages due to good support for web protocols.
 This is true of Python, PHP, JavaScript, Go, Rust and many others.

-[^11]: A data pipeline is formed by taking the results from one web service and using it as the input to another web service.
-It is the web equivalent of Unix pipes.
-Prior art: [Yahoo!
-Pipes](https://en.wikipedia.org/wiki/Yahoo!_Pipes)

-[^12]: CRUD-L, acronym meaning, "Create, Read, Update, Delete and List".
-These are the basic actions used to manage metadata.

 ## How does Newt impact web application development?

 A Newt application encourages the following.

+- modeling your data simply the result is expressed in YAML
 - preference for "off the shelf" over writing new code
-- modeling your data simply, expressed in YAML
-- use a database management system for managing your data and SQL functions to enforce data validation
+- use a database management system for managing your data and SQL functions
 - prefer software that can function as a JSON data source
-- transforming data representations (if needed) by using a light weight template engine
+- transforming data representations by using a light weight template engine
 - code generation where appropriate

 ## If Newt doesn't make cocktails, what is it bringing to the party?